MicrosoftDocs/windows-ai-docs/docs/windows-ml/custom-operators/IMLOperatorTensorShapeDescription_GetInputTensorShape.md

 ---
 title: IMLOperatorTensorShapeDescription.GetInputTensorShape method
-description: Gets the sizes of dimensions of an input tensor of the operator. ms.date: 4/1/2019 ms.topic: article
+description: Learn about the IMLOperatorTensorShapeDescription.GetInputTensorShape method.
+This method gets the sizes of dimensions of an input tensor of the operator. ms.date: 4/1/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML, custom operators, GetInputTensorShape